PranavPatil-106/AI-Powered-Healthcare-Symptom-Checker/README.md

 ## 📋 Scope of Work

-This project fulfills the requirements of **Task 6: Healthcare Symptom Checker**, covering:
+This project fulfills the requirements of **Healthcare Symptom Checker**, covering:
 *   **Input**: User-friendly text interface for describing symptoms.
 *   **Output**: Structured response containing conditions, precautions, and when to see a doctor.
 *   **Interface**: A full-stack web application with a dedicated frontend form.